 Arrival: about 10 minutes by car from Tulum Pueblo or depending on the location 5-30 minutes from Tulum Beach

-Parking: 50 Pesos (you have to park a little further away from the ticket office and walk the rest of the way, which takes about 5-10 minutes.
+Parking: 100 Pesos (You have to park a little further away from the ticket office and walk the rest of the way, which takes about 5-10 minutes.
 Beware of the parking scam and don’t pay more than 100 Pesos).